helloworld-UwU/agar3000/README.md

 **Which side of the plate should be photographed?**

 The lid side.
-The model was trained and tested on images taken from this side.
+Position the plate so that the lid faces the camera.
+The model was trained and tested only on images captured from this side, ensuring optimal accuracy.

 **What should I do if there is condensation under the lid?**

-Open the lid.
-Condensation can partially or completely obscure the agar surface.
-Use laminar flow if sterility is required.
+To open the lid before photographing is the simplest approach to this problem.
+Condensation can obscure colonies and interfere with detection.
+If sterility is required, open the lid in laminar flow.

 **Which lighting of the plate is an adequate one?**